Prashant200999/Pull_request/README.md

 - **Schedule:** Executes daily at 06:00 UTC.
 - **Main Steps:**
-  1. Retrieve AWS Account ID.
+1. Retrieves the AWS Account ID.
-  2. List all stopped EC2 instances tagged with `Action=Mark_For_Deletion`.
-  3. Send a Slack message to request termination approval.
-  4. If approved, optionally create AMI backup, then terminate the instances and update the OpenOps table.
-  5. If denied, remove deletion tags and update the OpenOps table.
-  6. Notify the team with the status of the termination process.
+2. Calculates the date 30 days prior to the current date.
+3. Queries AWS EC2 for snapshots created before the calculated date.
+4. For each snapshot found:
+   - Sends an approval request via Slack to tag the snapshot as Old-Snapshot=True.
+   - Waits for manual approval or disapproval through Slack.
+   - Upon approval, tags the snapshot accordingly in AWS.
+   - Updates the OpenOps table with tagging status.

+5. Sends a notification message to Slack with the snapshot status (tagged or dismissed).

 ---

 ## Dependencies